 1. Temperature (Kinetic Energy)

 Heat increases molecular vibration.
 At high temperatures, the peptide bonds can snap, or the peptide may “unfold” (denature).
-While some sequences are thermostable, most regenerative peptides begin to degrade rapidly if left at room temperature for extended periods.
+While some sequences are thermostable, most regenerative peptides begin to degrade rapidly if left at room temperature for extended periods4.

 2. Light (Photolysis)